hdShang/arxiv-daily/docs/cs-RO/2025-06-22/papers/250617960v2-genie-a-generalizable-navigation-system-for-in-the-wild-environments.md

 ---
 layout: default
-title: GeNIE: A Generalizable Navigation System for In-the-Wild Environments
+title: "GeNIE: A Generalizable Navigation System for In-the-Wild Environments"
 ---

 # GeNIE: A Generalizable Navigation System for In-the-Wild Environments